RabbitMQ Service Bus Explained

 Overview

 The figure above shows an overview of the RabbitMQ service.
-The overview tells the number of connections, channels, exchanges, and queues available in RabbitMQ service at a particular time.
-On the top right, the RabbitMQ dashboard shows the cluster name that is system name on which RabbitMQ service is running.
+The overview tells the number of connections, channels, exchanges, and queues available in the RabbitMQ service at a particular time.
+On the top right, the RabbitMQ dashboard shows the cluster name which is the system name on which the RabbitMQ service is running.
 The cluster name identifies the system name, from where the message has been routed through.

 The nodes section displays the name of the computer on which the RabbitMQ is running.
 It also displays how much memory has been consumed and the total disk space available.